“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 Once your course got completed and you have started earning, you should start setting aside a portion of your earnings to steadily pay off your debt over time.

-As soon as you are done with paying off debts, the next step would be “Wealth Creation.”
+As soon as you are done with paying off debts, the next step would be “Wealth Creation” as managing your wealth as a doctor is really important for you to scale up in your career.

 Also paying off debts on time is an added advantage as it will help you get any other loan required, for example, setting up your own clinic or if you want to upgrade your skills, etc.

-Life cover: Get yourself a pure term insurance cover, so that your personal goals are protected in case of unfortunate events.
+Life cover: Get yourself a Pure Term Insurance cover, so that your personal financial goals as a doctor are protected in case of unfortunate events.
 Buying term insurance early will help lock it at a lower premium.

 Health cover: Being a medical professional, you would understand how important health insurance would be to you and your family.
 It would be wise to get a family floater policy to protect you and your family in case of any medical emergency.

-It is crucial to have a health cover as the absence of a health cover will burn out your investments quickly with just one incident due to how expensive medical treatments have grown to be.
+It is crucial to include a health cover in your Financial Plan as a Doctor as the absence of a health cover will burn out your investments quickly with just one incident due to how expensive medical treatments have grown to be.

-Building an emergency corpus is a crucial part of building your financial plan.
+Building an emergency corpus is a crucial part of building your Financial Plan as a Doctor.
 You can;

 - Budget your monthly expenses which will give you a clear framework of your overall savings & investments.